ronaldroe/starkey/README.md

 Identity and access management (IAM) is provided via an abstraction class that implements Passport and Express Session with configurable strategies.
 Out of the box, StarKey offers local, Google, and Facebook strategies.
 Additional strategies can be configured, including custom strategies.

-Logging is handled by a logger class, which calls a logging service to perform writes asynchronously. `Not implemented yet.
+Logging is handled by a logger class, which calls a logging service to perform writes synchronously. `Not implemented yet.
 I changed how I was going to do this after I already implemented the basic logging class.
 I may keep the existing solution as an option`.
 Logging can utilize log files or a database, and can output to Logstash.

 ## Installation